Skip to contents

 and if you are using R, run

-1. Store the database path and name, the general query path, the desired project name, and the desired scenarios and reporting variables in variables.
+1. Store the database path and name, the general query path, the desired project name, the GCAM version, and the desired scenarios and reporting variables in variables.
 In case you do not specify the scenarios, all the scenarios in the database will be considered for reporting; and if the variables are not specified, all the available reporting variables will be used.
 For more details about scenarios and variables specification, look at the regions’ tutorial or at the variables’ tutorial.

 dbpath <- "/path/to/database"